jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-18-vulnerabilities-and-attacks.md

 - Occurs when data exceeds allocated memory buffer
 - Can overwrite adjacent memory, execute arbitrary code
 - Defenses: input validation, safe coding, DEP/ASLR protections
+- **Buffer Overflow:** occurs when data exceeds allocated memory, potentially enabling unauthorized access or code execution
+	- **Buffer:** a temporary storage area where a program stored its data
+	- Buffer overflow attacks in IT are being used as the initial vector, causing 85% of data breaches
+	- there is a sequence of memory buffers after Buffer A in the contact list application
+- **Stack:** a memory region where a program stores the return addresses from function calls
+	- **"Smashing the Stack":** occurs when an attacker can execute their malicious code by overwriting the return address
+- **Address Space Layout Randomization (ASLR):** a security measure that randomizes memory addresses, making buffer overflow attacks harder for attackers

 ---